 In a mixing bowl, whisk together the cornmeal, salt, and baking powder.

-In a stand mixer with the whisk attachment, cream the butter and ¾ cup of sugar together at medium-high speed until very fluffy.
+In a stand mixer with the whisk attachment, cream the butter and ยพ cup of sugar together at medium-high speed until very fluffy.
+You can also use a hand mixer.

 Add the egg yolks one at a time and whisk until incorporated.
 Then add the vanilla extract.

-Transfer to a bowl, then fold in the cornmeal mixture and make sure it is well incorporated.
+Transfer the wet ingredients to a large mixing bowl, then fold in the cornmeal mixture and make sure it is well incorporated.

-Add about ¼th of the egg whites to the cornmeal mixture and stir vigorously to loosen it up.
+Add about ยผth of the egg whites to the cornmeal mixture and stir vigorously to loosen it up.
 Then add the remaining egg whites and gently fold into the batter until completely incorporated.

 Add the batter to the cake pan, gently smoothing out the top and making sure it reaches all edges and corners.